engintron/engintron/README.md

 Engintron is also compatible with both EasyApache 3 and EasyApache 4 as of version 1.7.0.

+### License

+Engintron is released under the GNU/GPL license.
+For more info, have a look here: [http://www.gnu.org/copyleft/gpl.html](http://www.gnu.org/copyleft/gpl.html)

 ### Documentation

 For more information regarding setup, configuration or uninstallation, as well as other cPanel optimization tips, please visit the project's Wiki pages at: https://github.com/engintron/engintron/wiki